 It was around 10.30 hrs when I left Shalimar Gardens.
-I wanted to cover Changa Manga, a forest area on the outskirts of Lahore, but owing to shortage of time, I had to drop the idea.
-I’d see it on the way back, if time and energy permits.
+I wanted to cover Changa Manga, a forest area on the outskirts of Lahore, but owing to a shortage of time, I had to drop the idea.
+I’d see it on the way back if time and energy permits.

-Changa Manga is one of the oldest and largest man-made forest and nature reserve in the world.
-The forest is home to 14 species of mammals, 50 species of birds, six species of reptiles, two species of amphibians and 27 species of insects.
-The forest was originally planted in 1866 during the British rule.
-Its named after two bandit brothers, Changa and Manga who would rob passing traders in the region.
-It is located in the outskirts of Lahore.
+Changa Manga is one of the oldest and largest man-made forests and nature reserves in the world.
+The forest is home to 14 species of mammals, 50 species of birds, six species of reptiles, two species of amphibians, and 27 species of insects.
+The forest was originally planted in 1866 during British rule.
+It’s named after two bandit brothers, Changa and Manga who would rob passing traders in the region.
+It is located on the outskirts of Lahore.
 It is a popular picnic and recreational destination for visitors.

 Day 3: Lahore-Swat Valley